 I'm not sure about where you live but one thing I have noticed about some Montessori classrooms here in New Zealand is that they are dominated by 'nuclear-families' that is a male and female with children.
 Sometimes when something is predominant we aim our language and activities to the dominant group because surely that will appeal to them.
-Even if your classroom is dominated by a homogenous family type I feel it is really important to introduce other family types to the classroom and normalise them.
+Occassionally a special cultural event may be dropped in but it isn't the 'fabric' of the classroom.

 1) Think about the language we use

 As Ash from Diamond Montessori has said even if (and this is a big if) we think all of our families are of a certain type e.g. Male and Female relationships using inclusive language could be a life changing event for a child in our care who is LGBTQIA+ .
 For example when giving out newsletters at school I tend to say 'Please give this to the adults who look after you' rather than 'take this home for Mum and Dad.